KJasman/scripts/post-extraction/README.md

 # Instagram Post Extractor & Viewer

-The purpose of this tool is to assist with small business owners who are looking to transition from Instagram-driven stores to either a proprietary online e-commerce platform (e.g. Shopify, Hostinger, Wix).
+The purpose of this tool is to assist with small business owners who are looking to transition from Instagram-driven stores to a proprietary online e-commerce platform (e.g. Shopify, Hostinger, Wix).

 This tool allows users to bulk extract and filter Instagram posts and find exactly